mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 or at the courts of counts, dukes, archdukes and even the emperor himself.
 If an issue cannot be resolved at one level, it is taken higher until a solution can be found.
-It is not always possible to obtain a perfect resolution but the representative’s job is to get the best deal he can for his world whilst being mindful of greater issues.
+It is not always possible to obtain a perfect resolution but the representative's job is to get the best deal he can for his world whilst being mindful of greater issues.
 Imperial High Law
 The Imperium has formulated a body of law that applies all across